 That’s not an issue of evolution or the above theory breaking down.
 That’s an issue of chronically over consuming hyper-palatable lab-created foods that have been perfectly blended to leverage our bodies natural instincts for fat, sugar and salt – with the goal of addiction, cravings and hijacking the signals that say we’ve had enough.

-So, when many of us in western society have grown accustomed to engineered foods designed to make you want more, and to over stimulate your senses, the nutritious Broccoli (or Blueberry / Leeks / Asparagus etc) taste of nothing in comparison.
+So, when many of us in western society have grown accustomed to engineered foods designed to make you want more, and to over stimulate your senses, Broccoli (or Blueberry / Leeks / Asparagus etc) taste of nothing in comparison.
 That’s a problem created by modern day humans – to hijack our natural instincts and motivate behaviours for profit and business growth, not with individual wellness in mind.

 That said, whether you’ve cleaned up your diet to something like IIFYM+ Thrive Eating Approach or similar, or you have still got some way to go to get the processed and addictive hyper-palatable foods out of your diet, there is one whole food that pretty much universally makes people happy.

 Why is it Cooked Eggs done any way have more #foodporn hashtags than any other food ingredient?
 Why does it create such a positive and excited response in most people?
 For example, AdapNation’s most popular foods in our Food Diary are ALWAYS the ones showing a fried or poached egg, where you can see the yolk bursting out with its orange runny sumptuousness.